GovReady/govready-q/deployment/docker/README.md

 Because of HTTP Host header checking, you must use `localhost` to access the site or another hostname if configured using the `--address` option documented below.

+If the site does not come up, check the container logs for an error message:

+	docker container logs govready-q

 With the container started and the database initialized, run our first-run script to create a Django database superuser and set up your first organization:

 	docker container exec -it govready-q ./first_run.sh